Frequently Asked Questions about the MFA Program

 Rent in Reno can fluctuate greatly depending on the state of the economy.
 The University does offer affordable graduate housing on campus, at Ponderosa Village.

-We also make an effort to put incoming students in contact with English department graduate students who are looking for roommates.
+We also make an effort to put incoming students in contact with Department of English graduate students who are looking for roommates.

 What classes will I be expected to take the first semester/year?